-The town of Whistler is home to Whistler Blackcomb mountains - two towering hills that draw people from around the world to its 5,000'+ verticals, 200+ trails, glaciers, alpine bowls, state-of-the-art lifts and a chic, pedestrian-only village.
+The town of Whistler is home to Whistler Blackcomb mountains - two towering hills that draw people from around the world to its 5,000'+ verticals, 200+ trails, glaciers, alpine bowls, state-of-the-art lifts, and a chic, pedestrian-only village.

-The year-round resort town also offers mountain biking, hiking, zip lining and is host to a film and food festival.
+The year-round resort town also offers mountain biking, hiking, and zip lining and is host to a film and food festival.

-Ok, so "gem" is an overused term in travel writing, but this time, I really mean it.
+Ok, so "gem" is an overused term in travel writing, but this time, we really mean it.
 Remote and scenic, Tofino sits at the southwestern edge of BC, offering big-time views of the Pacific Ocean with small-town charm.
-Go whale-watching, storm watching, surfing, hiking or just put away your cell phone and soak up the laid-back atmosphere of this great BC city.Continue to 5 of 10 below.
+Go whale-watching, storm watching, surfing, hiking, or just put away your cell phone and soak up the laid-back atmosphere of this great BC city.

 Nestled between two lakes in the Okanagan Valley, Penticton is probably most famous as the starting point for wine-lovers exploring the region's wineries.
-The area around Penticton is popular for scenic drives, wine-tasting, golfing, mountain biking and climbing.
+The area around Penticton is popular for scenic drives, wine-tasting, golfing, mountain biking, and climbing.

 Sitting just north of Penticton is Kelowna, the largest city in the Okanagan Valley.
-The long warm summers and short mild winters draw tourists year-round for biking, wine-tasting, swimming, skiing, snowmobiling and more.
+The long warm summers and short mild winters draw tourists year-round for biking, wine-tasting, swimming, skiing, snowmobiling, and more.

 The Kelowna International Airport (YLW) has daily flights to and from North American destinations.

 Situated on British Columbia's north coast, Prince Rupert is especially attractive to adventure seekers and outdoors enthusiasts.

-Prince Rupert, like much of BC's northwest coast, has a rich First Nations history evident in its art, architecture and peoples.
+Prince Rupert, like much of BC's northwest coast, has a rich First Nations history evident in its art, architecture, and peoples.

-Any mode of transport to Prince Rupert will be scenic - choose to get there by ferry, train, car/bus or plane.Continue to 9 of 10 below.
+Any mode of transport to Prince Rupert will be scenic - choose to get there by ferry, train, car/bus or plane.

-Located in BC's interior, with a population of 12,000, Williams Lake is a natural hub for several scenic tours, including historic Gold Rush Trail, the Coast Cariboo Circle Tour, the Fraser River Trail and the Lakes and Trails Circle Tour.
+Located in BC's interior, with a population of 12,000, Williams Lake is a natural hub for several scenic tours, including historic Gold Rush Trail, the Coast Cariboo Circle Tour, the Fraser River Trail, and the Lakes and Trails Circle Tour.

-A large, modern tourist centre, built in 2005 will give you plenty options for accommodation (a dude ranch perhaps?) and things to do, the most popular of which are mountain biking, fishing, and whitewater rafting.
+A large, modern tourist center, built in 2005 will give you plenty options for accommodation (a dude ranch perhaps?) and things to do, the most popular of which are mountain biking, fishing, and whitewater rafting.

 Host to more tournaments than any other city in Canada, Kamloops has the facilities and hospitality industry to welcome thousands of athletes and spectators each year.
 In addition, Kamloops boasts 2,000 hours of sunlight annually, decreasing the chances that poor weather will wreak havoc on your vacation.
-Things to do in Kamloops include hiking, cycling, wildlife viewing rock hounding and fossil hunting.
+Things to do in Kamloops include hiking, cycling, wildlife viewing rock hounding, and fossil hunting.
 Only 45 minutes from Kamloops, Sun Peaks Resort boasts the second-largest skiable terrain in BC and is renowned for its light, dry powder.